-There are four trucks (A, B, C, D) and four truck drivers for the transport of a larger amount of material (broken stone) needed for the construction of a part of the highway, that is analogue example for many other problems.
+There are four trucks (A, B, C, D) and four truck drivers for the transport of a larger amount of material (broken stone) needed for the construction of a part of the road.
 It has been measured and determined that each driver needs a specific period of time for each round, as is shown in table 2.